 As required, Sonia was interviewed for the Project on six occasions for one-two hours each time from July 2013 through March 2014 by a Sarasota, FL woman attorney (Liz Alpert).
 The transcriptions of her interviews are on the Project's website.
 The Women Trailblazers Project is housed in two repositories: the Schlesinger Library on the History of Women in America in Cambridge, MA and the Library of Congress in Washington, D.C.

 On May 20, 2015, Sonia received the following letter from Linda Ferren, Project Director, Women Trailblazers in the Law.

 In October 2015, an article called "In Their Own Words: Preserving the Life Histories of Women Trailblazers in the Law" by Michael Smith (p.
 21) was published in the Washington Lawyer, the official magazine of the District of Columbia Bar.

-Jill Norgren has written a book, Stories from Trailblazing Women Lawyers: Lives in the Law, based on the oral histories of these trailblazing women lawyers.
-The book will be available in April 2018.
-Jill will be introducing the book at the Wilson Center in Washington, D.C. on May 7 at 4:00 p.m.
+Historian Jill Norgren wrote a book, Stories from Trailblazing Women Lawyers: Lives in the Law, interweaving the histories of these trailblazing women lawyers.
+Sonia attended the launching of this book at the Wilson Center in Washington, D.C., on May 7, 2018.